 Contracts are evaluated to determine if it is probable that a loss will be incurred and a premium deficiency reserve is recognized when it is probable that expected future claims, including maintenance costs, will exceed existing reserves plus anticipated future premiums and reinsurance recoveries, without consideration of anticipated investment income.
-For purposes of determining premium deficiency reserves, contracts are grouped in a manner consistent with the method of acquiring, servicing and measuring the profitability of such contracts.
-As of December 31, 2022, the HMO's fiscal year-end, CHCT recognized a premium deficiency reserve for the Health Insurance Marketplace business of \$1 million.
+For purposes of determining premium deficiency reserves, contracts are grouped in a manner consistent with the method of acquiring, servicing, and measuring the profitability of such contracts.
+As of December 31, 2023 and 2022, the HMOs' fiscal year-end, CHCT recognized a premium deficiency reserve for the Health Insurance Marketplace business of \$25 million and \$1 million, respectively.

 CHCT is subject to a premium experience rebate based on the excess of allowable Medicaid revenue over related expenses.
-As of December 31, 2022, the CHCT recorded an experience rebate liability of \$77 million.
+As of December 31, 2023 and 2022, CHCT recorded an experience rebate liability of \$346 thousand and \$77 million, respectively.

+In the fiscal year ended December 31, 2023, the HMOs in aggregate paid \$2,299 million in claims related to the current fiscal year and \$390 million in claims related to the prior fiscal year.
 In the fiscal year ended December 31, 2022, the HMOs in aggregate paid \$2,083 million in claims related to the current fiscal year and \$278 million in claims related to the prior fiscal year.